Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Village Shops & Restaurants

-If there was a Main Street, USA Cinderella story, it’s living a happy ending—rather, a new beginning—here in Mount Morris!
+If there were a Main Street, USA Cinderella story, it’s living a happy ending—rather, a new beginning—here in Mount Morris!

 Main St art